What are Synthetic Fabrics? & What Makes them Not Sustainable?

 The Global Recycled Standard (GRS), the Recycled Claim Standard (RCS), and SCS Recycled Content Standards are some of the most known certifications for recycled textiles.

-How to take care of the synthetic fibers you already own
+How to take care of synthetic fibers you already own:

 Clothes made of synthetic fibers have many of the same needs as those made of natural fibers.
 To take good care of them, we should do our best to wash them only when needed and follow the washing instructions.
 Avoiding the dryer and preferring air drying always saves much energy and is kinder on the fabrics.